Aiven-Open/klaw-docs/blog/2023/09/schema-management-disaster-recovery-in-klaw.md

 }
 ```

 Key schemas are usually strings by default, but you can register key schemas explicitly if needed.
-Kafka supports
+Apache Kafka® supports
 alternative strategies, such as `RecordNameStrategy` and `TopicRecordNameStrategy`.

 ### Schema evolution

 When you initially register a schema, the need for expansion and scalability arises as application requirements evolve.
-To manage this growth effectively, Kafka consumers must be able to process events using both existing and newly
+To manage this growth effectively, Apache Kafka® consumers must be able to process events using both existing and newly
 registered schemas, thereby avoiding deserialization issues.

-A key feature is accommodating multiple schema versions and allowing consumers to seamlessly deserialize Kafka records
+A key feature is accommodating multiple schema versions and allowing consumers to seamlessly deserialize Apache Kafka® records
 according to the registered schema and event structure.
 This dynamic feature enables producers and consumers to generate
 and process events at scale while ensuring compatibility efficiently.
 It is important to note that each new schema
 version is assigned a unique identifier.